guangxuan-ye/github-slideshow/_posts/0000-01-02-guangxuan-ye.md

 ---
-layout: slide
+layout-1: slide-1
-title: "Welcome to our second slide!"
+title-1: "Welcome to our second slide! slide"
 ---
-Your text
+Your text text text
-Use the left arrow to go back!
+Use the left arrow to go back!bace back